How to End Social Exclusion Against Rastafari in Jamaica? Make More Music

 Consumers of reggae and dance hall culture and tourism can’t remove themselves from these questions.
 By calling out companies that exploit cultural caricatures of dreaded men and educating ourselves about African-rooted spiritual traditions, we can validate alternative lifestyles like Rastafarianism and the values of peace, diversity, and ecological harmony that they uphold.
 With the power of the purse and the social media megaphone, we can call the entertainment and tourism industries to account, demanding that they integrate entertainers of all affiliations into Caribbean cultural products.

-After Sumfest this year, I got on the road to Kingston and did not bother with the beach.
-Once in town, I headed straight to Dub Club to pay respects to Gabre Selassie and every roots rock reggae pioneer whose spirit was present.
+After Sumfest this year, I got on the road to Kingston.
+I headed straight to Dub Club to pay respects to Gabre Selassie and every roots rock reggae pioneer whose spirit was present.

 CONVERSATIONS